marcoagpinto/aoo-mozilla-en-dict/README.md

 <br>
 <br>
 <br>
-For many years that people stopped maintaining dictionaries for open-source software.
+For many years that people stopped actively maintaining dictionaries for open-source software.

 It would be great to continue their work and improve existing dictionaries or create new ones.